Anthony Crolla: Crolla vs. Linares II

-Comeback trail
+Later career

 Crolla vs. Burns

 On 7 July 2017, STV news reported there was talks between Crolla and Ricky Burns (41-6-1, 14 KOs) about a potential all-British fight towards the end of 2017.
 Talks suggested a fight would likely take place in Manchester or Glasgow at light-welterweight.
 A provisional date of 14 October 2017 was being considered.
 Both boxers tweeted a day earlier confirming their interest in the fight.
 Burns told Sky Sports, he agreed to the fight straight away when he first heard about the speculations.
 He said, both he and Crolla were in the same position, coming off losses.
 At the time, Burn's compatriot Josh Taylor had been calling him out for an all Scottish showdown.
 Crolla admitted the fight would be a 'make or break' fight for both of them and could steer the defeated boxer into retirement, whereas the winner could line himself up for another potential world title fight.
 On 7 August 2017, it was confirmed by Eddie Hearn that a deal had been reached between Crolla and Burns for a fight to take place at lightweight on 7 October, live on Sky Sports.
 Manchester Arena was confirmed as the venue, marking it the first time Burns would fight in Manchester.
 Hearn spoke to Sky Sports about the fight, "What a fight between two great warriors.
 Both Anthony and Ricky are in similar places in the careers and they know that this absolute must-win.
 Knowing these two like I do this is going to be a fight until the finishing bell with neither taking a backward step.
 It's an all-British super fight between two great [former] world champions."
 Crolla won the fight via 12 round unanimous decision.
 In the end, the three judges' scored the fight 116–113, 117–112, 116–114.
 Sky pundits at ringside had either Crolla winning or a draw, however non believed Burns had done enough to warrant a win.
 Crolla was the busier fighter throwing much more than Burns and focused a lot of his body shots.
 Burns made Crolla miss a lot with his movement and looked to land cleaner and accurate punches.
 Both fighters embraced in the end, as they had shown mutual respect for one another in the build up.
 In the post fight, Crolla said, "I thought I definitely did enough.
 He just kept coming, he gave me a very tough fight, but I thought my quality shots won it."
 Burns felt he did enough to win the fight saying, "Although it was close, I thought I did enough, thought I landed the cleaner shots.
 In my eyes, I thought I just edged it."
 Crolla also said he would be willing to travel to Glasgow for a rematch.